PedroDSFerreira/uni-bd/Project/README.md

 9. `/search_user`
    - Request method: POST
-   - Description: Searches for a user by name or uni_id.
+   - Description: Searches for a user by name.
+Returns users and whether or not the current user can follow them.
    - Example request:
      ```json
      {